jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 ```
 1. User searches for Food A. Defaults for dilution strategy, threshold, and dosing strategy are set and table is rendered.
 Defaults for custom food protein concentration and form are assumed.
-2. User can configure Food A settings and have the table update automatically:
+2. User can configure Food A settings and have the table update automatically (see [editing behaviour](#fr-4-protocol-editing-key-section)):
    - Food name
    - Protein concentration (in the UI, expressed as g of protein per 100 (grams or ml) serving size of food)
    - Food type (solid/liquid)